bbglab/second-tumors-children/README.md

 # second-tumors-children
-This repository contains the necessary code to reproduce the analysis of "Origin of second tumors in four children and the mutational footprint of chemotherapy in normal tissues"
+This repository contains the necessary code to reproduce the analysis of "Origins of second tumors in children and mutational footprint of chemotherapy in normal tissues"
 Sánchez-Guixé M. et al 2024

 Original data (CRAM files) can be found at: EGAS50000000167